SixLabors/ImageSharp/tests/ImageSharp.Sandbox46/README.md

 - Use the [context menu in Test Explorer](https://adamprescott.net/2012/12/12/performance-profiling-for-unit-tests/)

 NOTE:
 There was no *Profile test* option in my VS Professional.
 Maybe things were messed by VS2017 RC installation.
-[This post suggests](http://stackoverflow.com/questions/32034375/profiling-tests-in-visual-studio-community-2015) that you need Premium or Ultimate edition of Visual Studio to profile tests.
+[This post suggests](http://stackoverflow.com/questions/32034375/profiling-tests-in-visual-studio-community-2015) it's necessary to won Premium or Ultimate edition of Visual Studio to profile tests.

 #### 2. With JetBrains ReSharper Ultimate
 - Use the [context menu](https://www.jetbrains.com/resharper/features/unit_testing.html) from your test class